 Mr. Faulkner previously worked as an advanced manufacturing engineer for Honeywell International, focusing on the production of integrated electronic guidance and navigation systems for the defense sector.
 Mr. Faulkner obtained a bachelor of science, summa cum laude, from the department of Industrial and Management Science Engineering and the Honors College at the University of South Florida.
 As an undergraduate, he served as President of Alpha Pi Mu (the Industrial Engineering Honor Society), worked to improve the public school science curriculum as a National Science Foundation Fellow, completed an honors thesis that explored facilities planning for entrepreneurial biotechnology companies, and received an Outstanding Graduate Award.
 He is a registered engineer-in-training.

 Jana attended the University of South Florida (USF) for both her undergraduate and graduate degrees.
 She completed a BSIE in 2004 and an MSEM in 2006.
-While pursuing her master's degree, Jana decided to do a thesis in healthcare, working extensively with H. Lee Moffitt Cancer Center and the James A. Haley VA Hospital.
-This decision shaped her initial career path.
-Just prior to completion of her MSEM, Jana joined VHA Southeast, Inc., a regional office of a national not-for-profit healthcare alliance.
-Initially hired as a business analyst in the area of performance improvement, Jana quickly moved to a consultant and then manager of performance improvement within the first five years.
-Her responsibilities have expanded greatly and now include facilitation of multi-hospital performance improvement initiatives as well as new program development.
-Most recently, Jana has been asked to lead regional efforts in a multi-year government contract to improve quality of care and patient safety in ten designated areas
+While pursuing her master's degree, Jana did a thesis in healthcare, working extensively with H. Lee Moffitt Cancer Center and the James A. Haley VA Hospital.
+Just prior to completion of her MSEM, Jana joined VHA Southeast, Inc., a regional office of a national not-for-profit healthcare alliance, where she spent nearly 10 years in Performance Improvement.
+In 2016, Jana joined Halifax Health in Daytona Beach, FL as their first Director of Performance Improvement.
+She is responsible for driving change across the multi-hospital, community health system through the application of Performance Improvement methodologies and tools.
+Her responsibilities include reducing hospital-acquired infections, improving throughput, improving the patient experience and overseeing nursing education.

 Karen King | Publix Super Markets, Inc.